 First argument is User ID.

-The second argument is a hash calculated by the HMAC SHA 256 function.
 The hash text is the User ID.
 The key is User Auth Key, you can find it in the admin panel (click on Settings icon => Developers).

 User ID does not have to be a number, strings up to 255 characters are allowed.
 Bug it is recommended that you use a numeric identifier.